 If you want to see all of them, the traveling to and fro can be difficult.
 You may want to opt for a guided tour.
 Click here to book a full day island tour.
 Or you can opt for a half day tour of just Murano and Burano.

-Hopefully, this 1 day in Venice guide gives you plenty of ideas for what to do and see in Venice.
-Here are some other travel guides and resources you may find helpful for planning a trip to Italy:
+I hop you’ve enjoyed my one day in Venice itinerary.
+You may find travel guides and resources you may find helpful for planning a trip to Italy:

 - 3 day itinerary for Rome